Doctor of Applied Intercultural Studies

 The program fee covers tuition for 48 credit, project fees and graduation fees and will not increase for the duration of your program.
 This fee does not cover the application fee, textbooks, costs of travel, housing and meals incurred while on campus, editing, directed research fees, continuation fees, extension fees or tuition for courses taken at other institutions.
 Because Assemblies of God World Missions (AGWM) contributes significant economic resources to the program, AGWM and AGUSM appointed missionaries are eligible for a discounted fee of $18,400.
 Missionaries appointed by AG sister churches will be considered on a case-by-case basis.

 The program fee (*subject to change each fall) is payable in three installments per year.
-(AGTS accepts cash, checks, Visa, MasterCard and Discover as payment.)
+(AGTS accepts cash, checks, Visa, MasterCard, American Express and Discover as payment.)
 The first installment is due on the first day of class.
 All subsequent installments are due on the first day of the months of regularly scheduled courses (February, June and October).
 The fees are non-refundable.

 *Applicable for the 2015–2016 academic year and is subject to change thereafter for new participants.